 For people with heart disease, exercise can reduce the risk of:

 - requiring procedures such as heart bypass surgery or angioplasty

 And for people without heart disease, regular exercise can decrease the chance of developing it.

-The AHA also reports that active people with high blood pressure, high blood cholesterol, and chronic diseases like heart disease are less likely to die prematurely than inactive people with these conditions.
+The AHA also reports that active people with high blood pressure, high cholesterol levels, and chronic diseases like heart disease are less likely to die prematurely than inactive people with these conditions.